- Effective: January 1, 2018

 This document serves to establish the administration of payout of vacation, vacation carryover, and an employee’s “Banked Leave” upon movement, retirement, or termination of employment at the University of Wisconsin Milwaukee.
-“Banked Leave” is defined as vacation leave that is banked pursuant to UW System Operational Policy BN1 (formerly called Annual Leave Reserve Account (“ALRA”) leave for unclassified staff and classified sabbatical for university staff employees).
+“Banked Leave” is defined as vacation leave that is banked pursuant to UW System Administrative Policy SYS 1210 (formerly called Annual Leave Reserve Account (“ALRA”) leave for unclassified staff and classified sabbatical for university staff employees).

-In accordance with UW System Operational Policy BN1, Faculty, Academic Staff, and University Staff who retire or terminate employment are eligible to receive a lump sum payment for any remaining vacation and/or Banked Leave hours accrued under that policy.
-UW System Operational Policy BN1 also provides that, if the termination of employment is not the result of layoff or dismissal for cause, it is in the institution’s discretion to allow employees to extend their termination date beyond the last day worked by utilizing vacation and/or Banked Leave hours.
+In accordance with UW System Operational Policy SYS 1210, Faculty, Academic Staff, and University Staff who retire or terminate employment are eligible to receive a lump sum payment for any remaining vacation and/or Banked Leave hours accrued under that policy.
+UW System Operational Policy SYS 1210 also provides that, if the termination of employment is not the result of layoff or dismissal for cause, it is in the institution’s discretion to allow employees to extend their termination date beyond the last day worked by utilizing vacation and/or Banked Leave hours.

 As of July 1, 2016, UW System required institutions to collect a charge, based on payroll and at the cost of employing departments, to create an institution-wide pool to pay for lump-sum payouts of Banked Leave.
 This left departments in the position of determining whether to require employees to take Banked Leave via lump-sum that is paid centrally, or to allow employees to use Banked Leave to extend employment, at the cost of the employing unit.
 In light of this new required pool to fund Banked Leave payouts, this policy limits the use of accrued leave to extend employment beyond the last day worked, as described below, to mitigate the additional costs to units.
 It also defines when Banked Leave may be transferred to or from a UWM employing unit.